 Only use one of the two sets of hole configurations.
-Never use both
+Never use both.

-ADJUSTING THE STANDARD HINGE
+ADJUSTING THE SMALL NON-SPRING HINGE

-- 1) The standard hinge is a very simple system that employs a hinge bar, brackets for the top ring and lid, and support chains between the lid and top ring. - 2) To take apart the hinge simply pull out one of the cotter pins, remove the hinge bar, and unscrew the screws that hold the support chains in place.
+1) The non-spring hinge is a very simple system that employs a hinge bar, brackets for the top ring and lid, and support chains between the lid and top ring.

+2) To take apart the hinge simply pull out one of the cotter pins, remove the hinge bar, and unscrew the screws that hold the support chains in place.

-Closed lid with a Standard Hinge:
+Closed lid with a standard hinge: